Peter Stone (writer): Television

-He also wrote episodes of Espionage and Brenner.
+He also wrote episodes of Espionage ("Covenant with Death") and Brenner ("Laney's Boy", "The Tragic Flute").

 Charade and working for Universal

-Stone's first film script was Charade (1963), which he turned into a novel at the suggestion of his agent Robert Lance.
+Stone's first film script was Charade (1963), which he turned into a novel at the suggestion of his agent Robert Lantz.
 Stone said he submitted his original script "everywhere and nobody wanted it".
 After it was made into a novel, it was published, and portions of it were even printed before publication in Redbook.

 Stone sold the script to Stanley Donen, whom he chose because "One, was he was the only person who hadn't seen it before and I felt silly selling it to the people who rejected it.
 Two, It got me out of New York, which at that point I wanted to, I'd been there a long time with Kean.
 And three, Stanley got stars, and I had written with Cary Grant and Audrey Hepburn in mind".
 "I was on the set every day," Stone remembered, "and I had a marvelous time.
 There were very few hands involved.
 It was just Stanley (Donen, the director) and me and the actors, and we all worked it out together.
 It was an absolutely grand experience."

-Universal who made Charade promptly signed Stone to write two more films: Mirage, based on a novel by Howard Fast, and Father Goose (1964), based on a story by Frank Tarloff, which Stone did at the behest of Cary Grant, who wanted to star.
+Universal, which made Charade, promptly signed Stone to write two more films: Mirage, based on a novel by Howard Fast, and Father Goose (1964), based on a story by Frank Tarloff, which Stone wrote at the behest of Cary Grant, who wanted to star.

 When Charade came out it was a huge success.
 Stone signed an exclusive five-picture deal with Universal Studios.
 Father Goose was made before Mirage.
 It earned Stone his one and only Oscar for Best Screenplay; he shared it with Tarloff.
 According to one of his obituaries, "Some felt that the honor was, in part, a delayed tribute for the overlooked Charade script."

-Father Goose was a conventional comedy but Stone's next two scripts share a common theme and a style of screenwriting with Charade.
-Primarily, they attempt a blend of comedy, suspense, and romance: Mirage (1965) and Arabesque (1966), both starring Gregory Peck.

-A decade before Brian De Palma earned a reputation exploiting Hitchcockian motifs, Stone's work in the 1960s employed Hitchcock-like narratives, even while the director was still an active film maker.
+Stone's work in the 1960s employed Hitchcock-like narratives, even while the director was still an active film maker.
 Hitchcock's influence is especially evident in the Edward Dmytryk-directed Mirage, a suspense-mystery that Stone adapted from the Howard Fast novel Fallen Angel.
 The narrative has Peck suffering from "unconscious amnesia" while dodging bullets in downtown New York.
 Although shot in black-and-white, many of its themes and images are reminiscent of Vertigo.
 The cast included Walter Matthau and George Kennedy from Charade.

-Peck was also in Arabesque which was directed by Donen.
-Stone disliked the end result and used the pseudonym 'Pierre Marton' on the credits (literally 'Peter Stone' in French, as well as an homage to his stepfather George Marton).
+Stone was reunited with Stanley Donen on Arabesque which also starred Gregory Peck.
+Stone was brought on to the film to "trick up the dialogue of somebody else's script... so that nobody would notice the film didn't make sense."
+Stone was unhappy with his low billing and used the pseudonym 'Pierre Marton' on the credits (literally 'Peter/stone' in French, plus an homage to his stepfather George Marton).

-Stone wrote some scripts which were not made, including The Expert (1964) written with Theodore Flicker.
+Stone wrote some scripts which were not made, including The Expert (1964) written with Theodore Flicker, who had been his roommate at Bard College.